Saltwater Creek Master Plan (completed)

 The Saltwater Creek catchment has seen significant change since European settlement.
 Substantial watershed areas have been cleared up to (and often including) riparian corridors in efforts to maximise yield.
 Furthermore, since the mid to late 20th Century, urban development has seen many sections of Saltwater Creek ‘upgraded’ from a natural creek to a concrete channel in efforts to maximise conveyance and developable land.

-Council has recently completed a condition assessment of the concrete channels along the entire length of Saltwater Creek.
-The outcomes from this assessment indicate that most of Saltwater Creek’s concrete channels show signs of moderate to significant deterioration and major replacement is likely required within the next 10 to 20 years.
+Council completed a condition assessment of the concrete channels along the entire length of Saltwater Creek.
+The outcomes from this assessment indicated that most of Saltwater Creek’s concrete channels were showing signs of moderate to significant deterioration and major replacement is likely required within the next 10 to 20 years.

 Numerous homes adjacent to the creek are also subject to flooding during localised storm events.

-In developing the Master Plan, Council is seeking your input to help us understand the key values, constraints, and opportunities for the Saltwater Creek corridor.
+In developing the Master Plan, Council sought community input to help us understand the key values, constraints, and opportunities for the Saltwater Creek corridor.

-Your ideas and local knowledge will be vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions moving forward.
+Your ideas and local knowledge were vitally important in shaping the outcomes of the Master Plan, including a list of recommended actions moving forward.

 If you have any queries in relation to the Saltwater Creek Master Plan, please contact the Project Team on 1300 883 699 or email engineering@bundaberg.qld.gov.au.